-- Availability of resources do you have access to enough of the materials?
+- Do you currently have access to enough of the materials you used to make a full-size model?
 Is there enough of it available in Australia?
-On Earth? - Will current technology be useful, or do you need something more? - Estimate how much it would cost to put your plan in place. - Estimate how long it would take to put your plan in place. - Can you do all of this yourself or do you need to bring in some experts?
-Who might these experts be? - Did your experiments or tests give you enough information to start manufacturing or implementing your solution tomorrow?
+On Earth? - Will current technology be useful, or do you need something more, something faster or better? - Estimate how much it would cost to put your plan in place. - Estimate how long it would take to put your plan in place. - Can you do all of this yourself or do you need to bring in some experts?
+Who might these experts be? - Did your experiments or tests give you enough information to start an International Space Farm tomorrow?
 What further experiments or tests might you need to do?